tarunsachdeva/blog/_posts/2019-04-28-personality-assessments.markdown

 draft: true
 ---

-Personality assessments suck.
+The experience sucks.
 Data is locked in.
-They are hard to share and apply in the day to day.
+Hard to share and apply how you want.
+Should be frictionless.